County Deer Advisory Councils

 - CDAC Governance of Operations

 The policies and procedures in the "Governance of Operations" are intended to guide the operation and organization of the County Deer Advisory Councils (CDAC).
-They are published for the guidance of individual council members, Wisconsin Department of Natural Resources (department) staff and the public to allow orderly and transparent transactions of business and to ensure that all citizens of Wisconsin have an opportunity to be heard on deer hunting and deer management issues.
+They are published for the guidance of individual council members, Wisconsin Department of Natural Resources (department) staff and the public to allow orderly and transparent business transactions and to ensure that all citizens of Wisconsin have an opportunity to be heard on deer hunting and management issues.

 View the CDAC Governance of Operations